Mature Asian legislator working with laptop at table with gavel

 A process server plays a critical role in the justice system because their job maintains a necessary balance of power between an individual and the state.
 When due process is not afforded the diligence it deserves, court cases can be delayed or dismissed entirely.

+This article will explain some of the common process service mistakes and discuss what to do if court papers get served incorrectly.
 In order to ensure the timely and proper delivery of process service, reach out to the professional and competent team at DR Legal.

 The United States Constitution dictates that no individual will have liberty, property, or rights compromised without due process.
-This essentially means that every person has the right to be informed that they are being summoned to court by a regulated and uniform procedure.
-By doing this, the constitution and the United States justice system ensure that the rights of an individual and the power of the state are moderated.
+Every person has the right to be informed that they are being summoned to court by a regulated and uniform procedure.

-Every defendant in a lawsuit needs to be served the legal papers by a person over the age of 18, although the rules can vary depending on the county, the type of papers, and other factors.
 In most cases, the person serving must hand the papers personally to the defendant.
 In some cases, exceptions are made.
 Courts require an affidavit of service to prove where, how, and when a person has been served.

 To get started the way you want your case to continue, call D&R Legal.